Yelp/bravado/docs/source/configuration.rst

                                                      | http_client when making a service call.
 *use_msgpack*             boolean         False      | If a msgpack serialization is desired for the response.
 This
                                                      | will add a Accept: application/msgpack header to the request.
+*force_fallback_result*   boolean         False      | Whether a potentially provided fallback result should always
+                                                     | be returned, regardless of whether the request succeeded.
+                                                     | Mainly useful for manual and automated testing.
 ========================= =============== =========  ===============================================================